giuseppeandreozzi/Exercise_C-Sharp/README.md

 **Level 43 - The Repeating Stream**<br/>
 A simple program to work with threads.
 One thread generate a random numbers and another wait for the user to press a key to spot a repetition on the generation.

+**Level 44 - Asynchronous Random Word + Many Random Words**<br/>
+A simple program to work with async task.
+The user can insert many word as he wants and the program will run a task for each word to reproduce it.